Elucidation/WordCount/README.markdown

 * Stress test B (t7_stressB) :      > 285 MB (2**30 > 1 billion character word input was max_size() )
 	* Test with 285 MB file containing roughly 298,844,160 characters (all letter 'a')
-	* Since it's 285MB I didn't attach it in zip, a large ascii file can replace this test

 All cases passed, for nonsensical file, binary data was converted to ascii chars on the fly by cin to string, which resulted in non-visual characters like the bell character (computer beep), however code completes, if binary null-byte encountered will end on that.